VOLTTRON/econ-dispatch/EconDispatchPublisher/README.rst

         # Only publish data at most once every max_data_frequency seconds.
         # Extra data is skipped.
-        # The windows are normalized from midnight.
+        # The time windows are normalized from midnight.
         # ie 900 will publish one value for every 15 minute window starting from
         # midnight of when the agent was started.
         # Only used if timestamp in input file is used.